octobercms/docs/3.x/cms/themes/layouts.md

 ## Using a Dynamic Page Title

-The `meta_title` and `meta_description` properties of a [page](pages.md) support parsing variables from the page lifecycle.
+The `meta_title` and `meta_description` properties of a [page](pages.md) support parsing variables from the page life cycle.
 The following layout template will set the page title based on the value of the active page.

 ```html
 <html>